calclavia/SeqGAN/README.md

+# Multitasking SeqGAN
 An implementation of SeqGAN in Pytorch.
+Uses generative adversarial methods to train a language model to predict the next character.

 ## Requirements
 - Python 3.6